opentext/appworks-js/README.md

     create(path: string, successCallback: (result: boolean), errorCallback?: (result: Error))
 ````
 Create a new file at the provided path.
 A file extension must be provided and any extra directories specified in the path that do not currently exist will be created for you.
-This method does not support overwriting existing files, it is to be used for the creation of new files only. <b>Relative paths should not be used.</b>
+This method does not support overwriting existing files, it is to be used for the creation of new files only. <b>Use of relative paths will result in an error being thrown.</b>
 - <b>path</b>: a new file path that has a non empty file extension

 A boolean value will be passed to the callback if the file is created, else the error callback will be fired.